Azure/azure-sdk-for-python/sdk/ai/azure-ai-inference/README.md

 Embeddings operations target the URL route `/v1/embeddings` on the provided endpoint.

-### Image Generation

-TODO: Add overview and link to explain image generation.

-Image generation operations target the URL route `/images/generations` on the provided endpoint.

 ## Examples

 In the following sections you will find simple examples of: